 In 2015, Julianne Holt-Lanstad and her colleagues conducted a meta-analysis of 70 studies involving more than 3.4 million people.
 They were observed on average for about seven years.
 During this time, the likelihood of death of those who felt alone grew by 26%, those who had few social contacts – by 29%, and those who lived alone – by 32%.

 Some people will endure a period of social isolation better than others.
 Collaborative isolation can strengthen families, and you can keep in touch with friends through phone calls, text messages, or joining online communities.
+“We live in an age of unprecedented opportunity for communication,” Huremovich points out.

 And these opportunities need to be used to provide medical and psychological assistance remotely, he notes.
 Some studies show that telemedicine services can alleviate loneliness and be useful to those who live alone or far from medical facilities.

 Canadian gerontologist Verena Menek, however, doubts that remote medical support can replace personal contacts.
+“In the long run, this is unlikely to be enough,” she said.

-In addition, no matter how perfect modern technologies are, they do not allow you to hug, hold hands, massage or otherwise touch your loved ones – and such manifestations of sympathy, as studies show, have a positive effect on health, contribute to lowering blood pressure and even improve well-being with a cold.
+No matter how perfect modern technologies are, they do not allow you to hug, hold hands, massage or otherwise touch your loved ones – and such manifestations of sympathy, as studies show, have a positive effect on health, contribute to lowering blood pressure and even improve well-being with a cold.

 Neuroscientist James Coan is especially worried about people in need of medical care – affected by both COVID-19 and other diseases.
 In many hospitals, visits are prohibited.
 This helps to contain the virus, but at the same time reduces the number of tactile contacts, Coan explains.
-But, as his studies show, hugs and other types of touches help people survive physical pain, unpleasant sensations seem to them less intense.
+But, as his studies show, hugs and other types of touches help people survive physical pain, and unpleasant sensations seem to them less intense.

 Even the touch of a hospital employee in a protective suit is better than nothing, he explains.
 The scientist believes that such points should be taken into account in treatment protocols.

-There is one more problem when people with addictions need to stop substance abuse treatment during COVID-19.
+Isolation and stress contribute to increased alcohol and substance use.
+When people with addictions need to stop substance abuse treatment during COVID-19.
 They are also more vulnerable than regular people in lockdown and need support more than ever.

 While drinking alcohol, the dopamine hormone artificially rises.
 That is why people feel joy, euphoria, pleasure, and happiness and the problems seem to dissolve.
 But in the morning, when they sober up, dopamine breaks down – and joy disappears.
 A person may feel depressed and lethargic.